FREQUENTLY ASKED QUESTIONS

 Before your purchase a laser projector, or other equipment to be used with a projector, ILDA recommends ensuring that any laser device is both safe and legal to operate in your jurisdiction.
 This is especially important when the device is being shipped from another country or region which may have different laws.

-Can I do a legal laser show in my home, in the U.S.?
+Can I do a laser show legally in my home, in the U.S.?

 - Yes, under U.S. federal and state laws, if you are doing a laser show in the privacy of your own home, with friends and family, then you are permitted to own and use a laser projector of whatever power you wish.